-Horse of a lifetime: Casall Ask
+Horse of a lifetime: Casall ASK

 Not that it was always plain sailing for the German horse.

-"I always had a nice feeling together with him, but he was a bit shy when he was young," says Bengtsson, admitting Casall Ask's connections were once fearful he'd never realize his true potential.
+"I always had a nice feeling together with him, but he was a bit shy when he was young," says Bengtsson, admitting Casall ASK's connections were once fearful he'd never realize his true potential.

 Fortunately, it wasn't long before such doubts were dispelled.